The Code Market

 built on eosio

-Nowadays, when humans are united by common goals and interests more than by territorial or some other casted dependencies, the role of states acting as centralised administrators diminishes, and causes the worry to a handful of rulers, who most often, as a rule, possess just personal interests in maintaining the power.
+Nowadays, when humans are united by common goals and interests more than by territorial or some other casted dependencies, the role of states acting as centralized administrators diminishes, and causes the worry to a handful of rulers, who most often, as a rule, possess just personal interests in maintaining the power.

 Once upon a time the aim of the State was a common good of its citizens.
 The human draw towards egoism and the natural instinct of survival to be superior and more advanced than any other individual, the constant fight for a place under the Sun has been grown into our blood since being animals, caused and encouraged not only a game without rules and an all-around progress, it also crumbled and diminished the concept of common good as the idea of common goal.

-If you realise today's technological possibilities in uniting humans into autonomic decentralized communities, the power of such communities, and if you have ever felt your hair rising from an excitement, then you know how we are excited to invite you to join us on the front row, not only to observe, but also to build a way together towards the common goal.
+If you realize today's technological possibilities in uniting humans into autonomic decentralized communities, the power of such communities, and if you have ever felt your hair rising from an excitement, then you know how we are excited to invite you to join us on the front row, not only to observe, but also to build a way together towards the common goal.

 Currently, all cloud based source code repositories and distribution is handled by privately maintained profit oriented companies like Github (by Github Inc., USA), Bitbucket (by Atlassian Pty.Ltd./Inc., Australia), GitLab (by GitLab B.V., originated in Ukraine but rebased to USA), Launchpad (by Canonical Ltd., UK), and many others.
 Most of them are even proprietary code based, while SourceForge, which is in decline and has already the 3rd owner, is the only major open source player.
 This leaves basically all global developer community with having their code repositories serviced by privately owned, profit oriented organizations and closed source infrastructure, while most of them are all based on open source git code repository backend.
 While both Github and Bitbucket offers free to use options for open source code repositories (bitbucket even offers free plan for micro proprietary code developer teams), proprietary code repositories need a constant paid subscription to be online.
 Even worse - proprietary code repositories silently are carrying the infrastructure costs of open source code repositories.
 While this may seem altruistic from such organizations and open source community supposedly should feel grateful, the aspect of centralized control to which community has no voice and that the future is unknown are both apparent.